PuddlePumpkin/KiwiSD/README.md

 - **Models:**
 Supports huggingface diffusers models and automatically converts **.ckpt** models to that format
 - **Text to image:**
 Enter a detailed prompt to generate an image.
+Optionally use a negative prompt of features to avoid
 - **Image to image:**
 Enter a detailed prompt and an image to generate a new one like it, strength changes the power of the input image over whats generated.
 - **Inpainting:**